eflautt/ga-data-science/templates/project-rubric-template.md

 > - [ ] Should students practice pre-work tasks before beginning?
 > - [ ] Is there a clear deliverable?
 Have you provided a screenshot for students to reference?

+> #### *How to Use This Template*

+> Content: SME's are only responsible for areas marked: "SME Notes".
+Specifically, SME's should create 2-3 learning goals for the assignment and list the technical requirements within the rubric.

 > Delete this section ^

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) RUBRIC